 - PHP 4.3.10 (For standalone PHP scripts).
 File extension is .php

 No. iiNet does not provide any of the following:

 - MySQL or any other kind of SQL database

 Once I have created my page, how do I get it on to search engines?

 To add your site to search engines, a different process is involved for each service.
-Web searches such as Google and Yahoo! regularly contact our site for new pages, and they will get automatically added.
-However, if you want to add your pages straight away, try AddMe.
+Web search engines such as Google and Yahoo! regularly contact our site for new pages, and they will get automatically added.
+However, if you want to add your pages straight away, try making an AddMe submission.